saradhaa37/Selenium-AutomationTesting/README.md

 Link--> https://openweathermap.org/api/one-call-3

 ## Microservices Covered
-Weather Retrieval: Tests related to retrieving weather data for given cities using the OpenWeatherMap API
+Weather Retrieval: Tests related to retrieving weather data using the OpenWeatherMap API

 ## About Test Suite
 The test suite is divided into the following categories: